 Recruitment of the best candidate can be a draining process in such a vast talent pool.
 It is time-consuming and pretty daunting at the same time.
 The choices which you make will determine the long-term success of the organization.
 But how are you going to scrutinize the hiring process and onboard candidates that are the right fit for the company?

-Blind hiring might just be the thing that a recruiter needs to unlock the endless possibilities of recruiting skilled individuals and helping the organization grow eventually.
+Blind hiring front desk might just be the thing that a recruiter needs to unlock the endless possibilities of recruiting skilled individuals and helping the organization grow eventually.

 But what is blind hiring, and how is it helping organizations to grab the top candidates?
 Let us have a brief look into it.

 The roots of blind hiring can be traced back to the 1970s when only white men consisted in symphony orchestras.
 To improve their diversity, they started holding auditions behind curtains so that judges could only make decisions based on the musicians’ performance.
 As a result, 25%-45% more women were employed.

 The term blind hiring is practically a new thing in the corporate world.
 The primary purpose of blind hiring is to eliminate biases based on race, gender, ethnicity and promote workplace diversity.
 During blind hiring, the recruitment is done on an individual’s skill, abilities, experience, and expertise.
 In the long term, it will help an organization to improve productivity and increase employee engagement by building an inclusive work culture.